BigBIueWhale/customize_tails_os/README.md

 7. Navigate: `cd /files_to_include_in_os/program1/build/`
 8. Check that there's a file: "executable1.log.txt" with counter being appended every second.
 Run `cat executable1.log.txt` multiple times to see the counter going up.
 If you see that, it means that run_at_boot.sh works
 9. Check the kernel drivers, run: `dmesg | grep -i "to kernel log"` to see a hello message from driver1 and driver2.
 That means they were loaded successfully on boot, and are now part of the OS

+## Usage
+Take the resulting ISO file and burn it onto a CD / DVD / Flash Drive / SD Card / Internal SSD / Hard Drive / Read-only Flash using software such as: `rufus-4.3` or `Win32 Disk Imager` for Windows 10 OS.

+I tested on Rufus- Make sure to give Rufus online access during burn so it can download additional Linux kernel files to make the drive bootable.

 ## Customize